material-motion/material-motion/specifications/transition_director.md

 This is the engineering specification for the `TransitionDirector` object.

-A instance of a `TransitionDirector` conforms to the `Director` protocol and provides essential scaffolding for managing a transition.
+A instance of a `TransitionDirector` conforms to the `Director` protocol.
+A `TransitionDirector` provides essential scaffolding for managing a transition.

 ---